-This section provides additional information about SAM's Asset Inventory feature.
+This section provides additional information about the Asset Inventory feature.

 - If expected asset data does not appear for a node that hosts an Orion agent, check the agent configuration.